Epicguru/CChat2/README.md

 * Add optional encryption to servers?
 * Allow individual clients to both mute themselves and mute others. (currently only the host can do this)
 * Add a few different volume controls.
 A main, master volume slider, and ideally individual sliders for each connected user.
 I also want to make it possible for users individual user's volumes to be 'boosted' because some people have really terrible mics.
+* Once chat is implemented, allow users to share files?
+Files would be uploaded to the server and then distributed to all other clients.
+I could make it efficient enough to transmit huge files if I wanted to...
+Could be useful for LAN parties.